 “I’ve also experienced the impact of hearing issues first hand, with my daughter noticing me struggling to hear when we’re in a crowded restaurant or shopping centre,” Lynne added.

-Australian Hearing, as the country’s leading hearing specialist, is on a mission to make good hearing a priority for healthy living by encouraging people to incorporate regular hearing checks in their general health check-ups.
-To mark Hearing Awareness Week, Australian Hearing is calling on adults to visit one of over 600 locations across Australia for a free, five-minute hearing check.
-People can also speak with a hearing specialist or book a free phone consultation for themselves or a loved one by visiting stayhearingfit.com
+Hearing Australia, as the country’s largest provider of government-funded hearing services, is on a mission to make good hearing a priority for healthy living by encouraging people to incorporate regular hearing checks in their general health check-ups.
+To mark Hearing Awareness Week, Hearing Australia is calling on adults to visit one of over 600 locations across Australia for a 15-minute hearing check.

-If people have any concerns about their hearing or a loved one's hearing, they can get in touch with Australian Hearing today at stayhearingfit.com or call 1800 740 301.
+If people have any concerns about their hearing or a loved one's hearing, they can get in touch with Hearing Australia today on 131 797 or contact us.